coderofsalvation/deployogi/README.md

 Demonstration
 =============
+This is a log of an [actual deploymentlog](https://raw.github.com/coderofsalvation/deployogi/master/examplelog.txt) facilitated by deployogi.

-Check the following link to see a [very basic tutorial/showcase of deployogi](http://playterm.org/r/deployogi-automatic-webdeployment-1375465953)
+Also, check the following link to see a [very basic tutorial/showcase of deployogi](http://playterm.org/r/deployogi-automatic-webdeployment-1375465953)

 > `NOTE`: the showcase is very basic, and does not really show how to extend deployogi.
 Many webframeworks offer entrypoints to trigger integritytests,
 > configuration thru console.
 Please keep in mind that deployogi has been designed to specifically trigger these things, in order to